Red River Delta

-The Red River Delta or Hong River Delta (Đồng bằng sông Hồng) is the flat low-lying plain formed by the Red River and its distributaries merging with the Thái Bình River in northern Vietnam.
-Hồng (紅) is a Sino-Vietnamese word for "red" or "crimson."
-The delta has the smallest area but highest population and population density of all regions.
+The Red River Delta or Hong River Delta (Đồng bằng sông Hồng) is the flat low-lying plain formed by the Red River and its distributaries merging with the Thái Bình River in Northern Vietnam.
+Hồng (紅) is a Sino-Vietnamese word for "red" or "crimson".
+The delta has the smallest area but highest population and population density of all regions in Vietnam.
 The region, measuring some 15,000 sqkm is well protected by a network of dikes.
 It is an agriculturally rich and densely populated area.
 Most of the land is devoted to rice cultivation.

-Eight provinces together with two municipalities, the capital Hanoi, and the port Haiphong form the delta.
-It has a population of almost 23 million in 2019.
+Eight provinces, together with two municipalities (the capital Hanoi, and the port of Haiphong) form the delta.
+It had a population of almost 23 million in 2019.

 In 2021, Paul Sidwell proposed that the locus of Proto-Austroasiatic languages was in this area about 4,000–4,500 years before present.
 The Hong River Delta is the cradle of the Vietnamese nation.
 Water puppetry originated in the rice paddies here.
 The region was bombed by United States warplanes during the Vietnam War.
 The region was designated as the Red River Delta Biosphere Reserve as part of UNESCO's Man and the Biosphere Programme in 2004.